Reduce the Environmental Impact of Your Energy Use

 - Reduce energy waste through ENERGY STAR and energy efficiency

 ENERGY STAR and energy efficiency

 Simply put, energy efficiency is about using less energy to get the same job done - and in the process, avoiding high energy bills and unnecessary pollution.
 Many products, homes, commercial buildings, and industrial facilities consume far more energy than needed.
-For example, energy efficient light bulbs certified by ENERGY STAR use 70 to 90 percent less energy than incandescent bulbs to do the same job: light up a room.
+For example, energy efficient light bulbs certified by ENERGY STAR use 70 to 90% less energy than incandescent bulbs to do the same job: light up a room.

 So how can you make a difference through energy efficiency?
 EPA's ENERGY STAR program is the best place to start for guidance on how to save energy, save money, and protect the environment.
 Behind each blue ENERGY STAR label is a product, building, or home that is independently certified to use less energy, achieving emissions reductions to reduce air pollution and help protect the climate.